nus-cs2113-AY2425S1/tp/docs/team/progresst-8.md

     - CategoryTracker and CategoryData classes' JUnit tests
 - **Documentation**
   - User Guide
-    - Created set command section
+    - Created section about setting spending limits for a category
   - Developer Guide
     - Created Expense and ExpenseList section
+    - Created CategoryTracker, CategoryData and CategoryFilter section
 - **Review & Mentoring Contributions:** Provide suggestions for designing various components of the software.